rhyslwells/Data-Archive/content/uncleaned/Language Model Output Optimisation.md

 1. Entropy: Entropy measures the uncertainty or unpredictability of a random variable.
 In the context of language models, it can be used to quantify the uncertainty in predicting the next word in a sequence.
 Lower entropy indicates more predictable and informative outputs.

-2. [[Cross entropy]]: This measures the difference between two probability distributions.
+2. [[Cross Entropy]]: This measures the difference between two probability distributions.
 For language models, cross-entropy can be used to evaluate how well the predicted distribution of words matches the actual distribution in the data.
 Minimizing cross-entropy during training helps optimize the model's predictions.

 3. Perplexity: Perplexity is a common metric for evaluating language models.
 It is the exponentiation of the cross-entropy and represents the model's uncertainty in predicting the next word.
 Lower perplexity indicates a better-performing model.